iworks/kpir/readme.txt

 * Added button to copy "Date of issue" value into "Event date" field.

 = 0.0.3 =
-* Improve post types labels.
+* Improved post types labels.

 = 0.0.2 =
 * Fixed fractional part of money with leading zero for JPK VAT (3).